willroberts/openrvs-registry/DOCS.md

 1. Download and install the Go programming language for your OS here:
 1. Clone this repo

+## Navigating the Code

+Currently, there are five files containing Go code:

+1. `cmd/registry/main.go`: the primary code. starts the http and udp listeners, schedules disk checkpointing, and schedules healthchecks.
+1. `csv.go`: contains code for converting CSV to Server objects and vice versa
+1. `healthcheck.go`: contains logic for hiding unhealthy servers
+1. `latest.go`: contains code for hitting the Github API
+1. `types.go`: contains definitions and utility code unlikely to change

 ## Building the Code

 Assuming a Windows development environment, there is a batch file to generate builds for both 64-bit Windows and 64-bit Linux at the same time: